FAMILIAR-project/VideoGen2/jbsrs/instructions.md

 - Concatenate videos into a variant from a specification file
 - Apply a filter to a video (via the specification file)
 - Export variants as gifs
+- Take into account the probabilities of alternative medias
+- Take into account the durations of alternative medias
+- Create a csv file with the informations of the variants

 ## Authors
 June Benvegnu-Sallou, Ramadan Soumaila